kubernetes/enhancements/keps/sig-cli/kustomize-file-processing-integration.md

 Example: `kubectl apply -k <dir-containing-kustomization>`

 Tools outside kubectl that use the cli-runtime to register file processing flags and build resources will get the `-k` by default, but can opt-out if they do not want the functionality.

+The `-f` and `-k` flags will be mutually exclusive and specifying both will cause kubectl to exit with and error.

 ### Risks and Mitigations

 Low:

-When run against a kustomization.yaml with multiple bases, kubectl may perform multiple requests as part of the preprocessing.
+When run against a `kustomization.yaml` with multiple bases, kubectl may perform multiple requests as part of the preprocessing.
 Since `-k` is a separate flag from `-f`, it is transparent to a user whether they are running against a kustomization file or a directory of Resource Config.